pvdz/preval/tests/cases/normalize/pattern/assignment/arr/rest/default_no__arr_empty.md

 - (todo) Deal with array spreads in arr mutation?
 - (todo) access object property that also exists on prototype? $array_slice
-- (todo) arr mutation may be able to inline this method: tmpMCF
+- (todo) type trackeed tricks can possibly support static $array_slice

 ## Globals